Almost sure multifractal spectrum of SLE: Preliminaries

 \section{Preliminaries}

-In this section we will establish some notations, give some background on the objects involved in the paper, and prove some elementary lemmas.
-We recommend that the reader familiarize themselves with Section~\ref{basic notations} and Section~\ref{G prelim} before reading the remainder of the paper, as the notations and results of these subsections will be used frequently in the sequel.
+In this section we will establish some notation, give some background on the objects involved in the paper, and prove some elementary lemmas.
+We recommend that the reader familiarize themselves with Section~\ref{basic notation} and Section~\ref{G prelim} before reading the remainder of the paper, as the notation and results of these subsections will be used frequently in the sequel.
 Sections~\ref{sle prelim},~\ref{gff prelim}, and~\ref{ig prelim} contain background on results on SLE, Gaussian free fields, and the couplings between them.
-Readers who are already familiar with these topics may wish to skim these subsections to acquaint themselves with the notations, and refer back to them as needed.
+Readers who are already familiar with these topics may wish to skim these subsections to acquaint themselves with the notation, and refer back to them as needed.
 Sections~\ref{multifractal sets} and~\ref{zero one sec} contain some elementary lemmas about the sets whose Hausdorff dimensions we will compute.
 The results of these sections are not used extensively in the sequel, but are needed in Sections~\ref{haus upper sec} and~\ref{haus lower sec}.
+Finally, in Section~\ref{pos prob sec}, we recall some lemmas from~\cite{miller-wu-dim} which we use frequently throughout the paper.